 Current Research and Scholarly Interests

-My, and our group's, interests include:
+My and teams' interests include:

 1. Implementation of emergency manuals for crisis management of critical events, in both simulation-based and clinical settings